RatJuggler/advent-of-code/2016/README.md

 ##### Day 1: No Time for a Taxicab
 First part is straightforward as we are just updating the current location.
-For the second part I didn't want to mess around with trying to find the intersection points of all the direction vectors so I built a history of every point visited and used a stream with lambdas to filter and reduce it.
+For the second part I didn't want to mess around with trying to find the intersection points of all the direction vectors, so I built a history of every point visited and used a stream with lambdas to filter and reduce it.

 ##### Day 2: Bathroom Security